 /override: this is a special folder that appeared with PrestaShop 1.4.
 By using PrestaShop’s regular folder/filename convention, it is possible to create files that override PrestaShop’s default classes or controllers.
 This enables you to change PrestaShop core behavior without touching to the original files, keeping them safe for the next update.
 Note: overrides are not recommended for modules that you intend to distribute/sell, and are strictly forbidden in partner modules.
 Keep them for your own shop.

 .tpl) pertaining to the PDF file generation (invoice, delivery slips, etc.).
 Change these files in order to change the look of the PDF files that PrestaShop generates.

-/src: NEW IN 1.7.
-Contains the architecture files, comprising the Symfony framework, the legacy framework, and the Adapter classes.
+/src: contains the architecture files, comprising the Symfony framework, the new code, the legacy framework, and the Adapter classes.

-/tests: NEW IN 1.7.
-Contains automated tests.
+/tests: contains automated tests.
 This folder is not part of the public archive.

 /themes: contains all the currently-installed themes, each in its own folder.